Development of this quiz is in progress.

 Which document provides estimating cost process with the details about the estimating subject?

-B | Scope baseline. |
+B | Human resources plan. |

 Scope baseline provides cost estimating process with the details about estimating subject.